 March 9, 1996: Apple confirms that it will shut down its eWorld online service at the end of the month.

-Part messaging service, part news aggregator — and all with Apple’s customary premium prices — Apple’s short-lived eWorld was ahead of its time.
-Subscribers are advised that they can switch to America Online (AOL) instead.
+Part messaging service, part news aggregator — and all with Apple’s customary premium prices — the short-lived eWorld proved ahead of its time.
+Apple tells disappointed eWorld subscribers they can switch to America Online instead.

 Apple’s first go at the internet